Brewing Stronger Features: Dual-Teacher Distillation for Multispectral Earth Observation: Methodology

 \subsection{Incorporating optical knowledge}

-The objective described in \Cref{subsec:ms} is well-suited for learning MS representations, but falls short in producing the fine-grained, pixel-level features required for dense prediction tasks such as segmentation and change detection.
+The objective described in \Cref{subsec:ms} is well-suited for learning global MS representations, but falls short in producing the fine-grained, pixel-level features required for dense prediction tasks such as segmentation and change detection, as DINO-style reconstruction objectives emphasize global invariances without preserving local structure.
 Additionally, without dedicated optical supervision, the model does not develop specialized optical representations comparable to those learned by large optical VFMs~\cite{simeoni2025dinov3,waldmann2025panopticon}.
 To bridge this gap, we introduce a VFM as a second teacher, enabling the student to unify multispectral and optical knowledge within a single representation space.
 Unlike prior works that combine masked image modeling (MIM) with VFM distillation~\cite{mendieta2023towards, wang2025towards}, our objective from \Cref{eq:ms} is inherently compatible with the training paradigm of modern VFMs such as DINOv3, which also rely on contrastive self-distillation.
-As illustrated by the feature PCA visualization in \Cref{fig:pca}, the student's latent space aligns more closely to that of DINOv3 compared to the MIM-based Copernicus-FM, leading to more compatible feature transfer and improved downstream performance.
+As illustrated by the feature PCA visualization in \Cref{fig:pca} and additional experiments we provide in the Supplementary, the student's latent space aligns more closely to that of DINOv3 compared to the MIM-based Copernicus-FM, leading to more compatible feature transfer and improved downstream performance.